tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 - Firmware: Software in ROM responsible for loading, measuring, starting applications, and providing system calls.
-The firmware is included as part of the FPGA bitstream and not replacable on a usual consumer TKey.
+The firmware is included as part of the FPGA bitstream and not replaceable on a TKey (note: on TKey Unlocked the user themself program the TKey and can choose not to lock the memory in TKey and thus leave it open for re-programming).
 - Client: Software running on a computer or a mobile phone the TKey is inserted into.
 - Device application or app: Software supplied by the client or from